-Good for: Being one of the most instagrammable cafes in Dubai
+Being one of the most instagrammable cafes in Dubai

 Have you ever felt like you’re in a scene from a storybook or a fairytale?
 At Forever Rose Cafe, thanks to illusions incorporated in the design and monochromatic theme (including the furniture and serveware), you’ll find yourself in a 2D illustration where everything is in black and white except the food and diners.
 This place scores high on the instagrammable factor and is one of the cute cafes in Dubai.